codefresh-io/docs.codefresh.io/_docs/enterprise/codefresh-runner.md

 toc: true
 ---

-The Codefresh runner is a helper application that can be installed on your own Kuberentes cluster (behind a company firewall).
+The Codefresh runner is a helper application that can be installed on your own Kubernetes cluster (behind a company firewall).
 It can then build Codefresh pipelines, with full access to secure internal services, without actually compromising the requirements of the on-premise installation.